 DPACS currently has almost 90 students enrolled across six postgraduate and research degrees.
 Enrolments in postgraduate coursework units of study are bolstered by significant numbers of students cross-listing from Development Studies, International Relations and other programs, making a welcome addition to the DPACS

-In 2007, Peace and Conflict Studies students represented a wide variety of cultural and professional backgrounds, including serving military officers from Indonesia and Thailand, and many with experience working in developing countries.
+Each year, Peace and Conflict Studies students represent a wide variety of cultural and professional backgrounds, with diverse prior employment and volunteering experiences.

-Students came from as far and wide as Venezuela, Uruguay, Peru, Norway, Sweden, Germany, the Netherlands, Italy, United Kingdom, Pakistan, Kenya, Malawi, Zimbabwe, Nigeria, China, Taiwan, New Zealand, Israel, Singapore, Thailand, Indonesia, Korea, Nepal, Sri Lanka and the United States.
-We were pleased to welcome a number of AUSAID-sponsored students, including several from the Indonesian Department of Foreign Affairs.
+Students come from as far and wide as Venezuela, Uruguay, Peru, Norway, Sweden, Germany, the Netherlands, Italy, United Kingdom, Pakistan, Kenya, Malawi, Zimbabwe, Nigeria, China, Taiwan, New Zealand, Israel, Singapore, Thailand, Indonesia, Korea, Nepal, Sri Lanka and the United States.
+We are also pleased to welcome a number of AUSAID-sponsored students each year, including two students each year from The Philippines.